PaoloKa/OsrsDataPacker/README.md

 ## Info
 this tool can be used to pack data from the OSRS cache to a RS2 cache.
 Packing is done with an offset, which you can customize in your specific packer.
+The tool was created and tested with the 718 revision, but should be able the handle others RS2 cache revisions.

 **This tool is unstable, use within your own risk.
 Always make a backup of your cache**